AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-203-->

 *  Customer, customer address, and order actions are now logged correctly in the Admin action report.
-Previously, {{ site.data.var.ee }} did not log actions if the `postDispatch` handler had not been specified in configuration settings.
+Previously, Adobe Commerce did not log actions if the `postDispatch` handler had not been specified in configuration settings.

 ### MFTF